 - 1. Preheat oven to 350°.
 In a large bowl, beat eggs, oil, sugar and vanilla until well blended.
 Combine flour, cocoa and salt; gradually beat into egg mixture.
 Stir in walnuts if desired.

 - 2. Pour into a greased 13x9-in. baking pan.
-Bake 30 minutes or until brownies test done.
+Bake 30 minutes or until a toothpick insert in center comes out with moist crumbs.
 Cool completely.

 - 3. For filling, in a large bowl, cream butter and sugars until light and fluffy.
 Beat in milk and vanilla.
 Gradually beat in flour.
 Spread over brownies; chill until firm.